Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Experiments

-In experiments, we perform extensive baselines and analyses on the proposed GREW dataset.
-Firstly, main baseline results of 6 approaches are reported.
-Then we investigate the influence of the scale including increasing training and testing identities, distractor set size.
-Thirdly, performance on different human attributes is compared, consisting of accuracy on gender, age group, carrying condition and dressing style.
-Fourthly, we showcase the effectiveness of our dataset for pre-training, and time analyses for practical applications.
+In this section, we perform more experiments and analyses on the proposed GREW dataset.
+Firstly, we investigate the influence of the scale including increasing training and testing identities, and distractor set size.
+Secondly, performance on different human attributes is compared, consisting of accuracy on gender, age group, carrying condition, and dressing style.
 Last comes sample results on successes and failures of gait recognition.